mauriciomem/kube-the-hard-way-aws/docs/11-tls-bootstrapping.md

 - The Nodes can retrieve the signed certificate from the Kubernetes CA
 - The Nodes can generate a kube-config file using this certificate by themselves
 - The Nodes can start and join the cluster by themselves
-- The Nodes can request new certificates via a CSR, but the CSR must be manually approved by a cluster administrator
+- The Nodes can request new certificates via a CSR, but the CSR must be manually approved by a cluster administrator.

 In Kubernetes 1.11 a patch was merged to require administrator or Controller approval of node serving CSRs for security reasons.